UCSF-TI/tipcc-web/software/modules.md

   </td>
   <td>
   <strong>CBC-shared Software: Default Set</strong><br>
-  When loaded, this module loads the default set of CBC-shared software.<br>
+  When loaded, this module loads the default set of CBC-shared software.
+This replaces and is backward compatible with the deprecated usage of <code>source /home/shared/cbc/bashrc</code>.<br>
   URL: <a href="https://github.com/UCSF-TI/TIPCC/wiki/Software-shared-by-CBC">https://github.com/UCSF-TI/TIPCC/wiki/Software-shared-by-CBC</a><br>
   </td>
  </tr>